jhartikainen/cc-jhsh/README.md

 Assuming the directory contains file1, file2 and file3.

-So in order to make your application compatibles with globbing, you will need to have multi parameter arguments similar to how most *nix utils do.
+So in order to make your application compatible with globbing, you will need to have multi parameter arguments similar to how most *nix utils do.
 (Or you can use the expand function in jhsh directly)